 Isoflex™ active is the trade name of Bixlozone, a new herbicide ingredient from the isoxazolidine family discovered and developed by the FMC research and development organization.
 It offers growers operational flexibility and lasting control of key grass weeds, including those with developed resistance to other herbicides, as well as some broadleaf weeds.
 Early season application timing enables growers to maximize productivity across multiple crop segments.

 Isoflex™ active is not registered for sale or use.
-No offer for sale, sale, or use or use of this product is permitted prior to issuance of registration by the relevant local government regulatory agency.
+No offer for sale or use of this product is permitted prior to issuance of registration by the relevant local government regulatory agency.

 Isoflex™active, a new isoxazolidinone herbicide, inhibits susceptible plants from producing carotenoids – pigments that are critical to protecting photosynthetic processes and ensure normal plant growth and development.
 This effect, which is often referred to as bleaching, stops the photosynthesis in target weeds leading to their death.
 Studies of tolerant crops show that these symptoms are transient with no effect on the vigor and yield.
 In addition to inhibiting the production of carotenoids, Isoflex™ active slows down the production of key amino acids in susceptible plants.
 It is also able to control weeds through the combination of disruption of light reactions as well as protein turnover and degradation.